yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 * The pitch (effectively the frequency and wavelenght) do not change.
 * Gain is a linear effect, meaning it doesn't change the shape of the wave — only its scale.

+As long as gain is constant or slow changing (as with tremolo - pictured), the wave shape (and tonal quality, or timbre) doesn't change — it simply becomes louder or quieter.
+However, abrupt or more rapid changes alter — or distort — the wave shape; changing its timbre with amplitude and ring modulation.
+Such non-linear processes add harmonically related spectral content to the original signal, called harmonic distortion.

 FM : important in synthesis
-AAnalogue systems are inherently non-linear (amps, mics, pick-ups, speakers, analog synths).
+Analogue systems are inherently non-linear (amps, mics, pick-ups, speakers, analog synths).
 Every copy/transmition you make is distorted.
 But it might be perceived as "warmth" or "has character".

-We can create distortions.
+Distortion can also be used as a creative effect intentionally — commonly used in guitar pedals (fuzz, overdrive), synths (bitcrushing - below), and production (exciters, saturation aka adding harmonics).
+In DSP, we can model distortions and non-linear processes using functions to manipulate amplitude.

-Everybody likes mp3 and stream which are worse than CDs.
+Everybody uses mpeg (mp3) and stream which are worse than CDs.
 Mp3 is compressed (it throws away all the content we cannot hear).

-Everybody likes a bit of compression.

-mpeg compressed and mono effectively. it's heartbreaking, we it's encoded to be scratch resistent.

-`.wav` or `.aif` are CD quality like.
-When you are at the studio, always use these and at the end convert to `.mp3`.
+> `.wav` or `.aif` are CD quality like.
+When you are at the studio, always use these and at the end convert to `.mp3` (mpeg is compressed and mono, information is lost essentially).

-bitcrushing - daft punk used it a lot.
+* [saturation explained](https://youtu.be/YuojAtE8YCY). people use other words for saturation that fall under this umbrella term: saturation, drive, overdrive, fuzz, warmth, grit.

 clipping : gain with limit at (-1, 1). if you apply a lot of it, effectively you create a squarewave. (the basic waves are sinewave, squarewave, sawwave).
 Clipping is a classic type of distortion. it creaets edges in the sinewave.